username29800/neuron/README.md

 # neuron
+a line editor,
+a sticky note for simple things, a typewriter for writing, a text editor for coding, and a simple calculator.
-a line editor which helps you think
+An editor which helps you think.

 ## Introduction
 This text editor provides a simple command-line interface for basic text editing tasks.
 Below is a manual explaining the available commands and their functionalities.
-* neuron will provide a simple calculator soon.
+* neuron is provided WITHOUT any warranty.

 ## Editor Commands